 Flickr badges were a simple way to include a selection of Flickr pictures on your web page, but they’ve been deprecated for a while, so I wrote a simple replacement that has only the features I needed for my web site.
 It uses Flickr’s API and jQuery.

 A Chef cookbook we use to configure a cloud-hosted internal BIND server.
-We use this to forward (or slave) internal domains to the appropriate on-premises name servers, while maintaining internal to AWS view of other domains and avoiding any unnecessary dependencies on on-premises name servers.
+We use this to forward (or secondary) internal domains to the appropriate on-premises name servers, while maintaining internal to AWS view of other domains and avoiding any unnecessary dependencies on on-premises name servers.

 See also “Resolving AWS DNS Issues” Justin Franks’ Gracenote Tech Blog post about how his team deploys a DNS service in AWS using this cookbook.